bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2016/scaling-debate-is-a-proxy-battle-over-centralization.md

 speakers: ["James D'Angelo"]
 ---

-# The Scaling Debate is a Proxy Battle Over Centralization

 I really appreciated the fact that....
 I really appreciated Cory's talk.
 I quoted someone in my talk.
 It was a fairly recent quote.
 His whole talk was speaking about governance.
 There's a lot of governing issues coming into Bitcoin.
 We like the solving the whole world with technical.

 The word that I am fascinated with is the one highlighted here, the word "consensus".
 I'm just going to reach out to you guys.
 Does anyone want to make a stand at telling me what consensus means?
 Agree?
 I like that.
 It's important that we understand consensus.
 People say that it's decentralized consensus.
 The idea of no one entity controlling it.